-The Cherry Road project is a humble yet striking example of how small changes can have a big impact.
-A meaningful project as the final room to be renovated in this house, thus our completion aligned with the family’s move-in.
-The kitchen posed a number of problems the design worked to remedy.
-Such as an existing window oriented the room towards a neighboring driveway.
+The Cherry Road project is a modest yet striking example of how small changes can have a significant impact.
+A meaningful project as the final room to be renovated in this house; thus our completion aligned with the family’s move-in.
+The kitchen posed some problems the design worked to remedy, such as an existing window oriented the room towards a neighboring driveway.
 The initial design move sought to reorganize the space internally, focusing the view from the sink back through the house to the pool and courtyard beyond.
 This simple repositioning allowed the range to center on the opposite wall, flanked by two windows that reduce direct views to the driveway while increasing the natural light of the space.

 Surprisingly, there is a very vocal faction of the design community that wants to see filler text banished to the original sources from whence it came.
 Perhaps not surprisingly, in an era of endless quibbling, there is an equally vocal contingent of designers leaping to defend the use of the time-honored tradition of “greeking”.
 The argument in favor of using filler text goes something like this: If you use real content in the design process, anytime you reach a review point you’ll end up reviewing and negotiating the content itself and not the design.
 This will just slow down the design process.